mitchray/ample/README.md

 #### Disclaimer
 This is a personal hobby project which caters to my own needs, which means
-- Music only, no video or podcast support sorry!
+- Music only (+podcasts in future), no video support sorry!
 - As configuration-free as possible, i.e. limited customisation
 - Simpler feature requests are preferred